 Kirkus Reviews (Recommended Review)

-• Of Wind and Wolves is a story of truly epic proportions, spanning vast distances both geographically and metaphorically. . . .
+• A story of truly epic proportions, spanning vast distances both geographically and metaphorically. . . .
 Elliott has taken a fable and crafted an epic.

 Independent Book Review